CANOE BUILDING WORKSHOPS

 Although all ORCA courses are taught by highly experienced & capable leaders, it is not intended that any instruction provided to any client(s) while on a course will in any way qualify that/those client(s) to instruct any third party & no warranty is made to that effect.
 ORCA hereby excludes any liability it might have to any third party in respect of any loss or damage suffered or incurred by that third party in its reliance on any skills taught by any client(s) on the basis of having attended any ORCA course.

 In the unlikely event that ORCA becomes insolvent all monies will be refunded in full.
 In the event that ORCA cancels a course all monies will be refunded in full.

-All images on the Orca website been taken by ORCA staff of people attending our courses and belong to ORCA or the photographer.
+All images on the Orca website have been taken by ORCA staff or people attending our courses and belong to ORCA or the photographer.
 Permission has been sought by the photographer and the subject to have images used on our website.
 If we have 'mistakenly’ used a picture taken by you or of you without your permission, please contact us.
 If you wish to copy and use any image on the website please contact us for permission.
 You are welcome to take photos during any ORCA course at any time for your own use.